Safety at Your Internship

 Resources for Guidance:

 Your internship course instructor: Not sure if something is serious or not?
 Your instructor can help you navigate who to talk to at your internship site or on campus, and/or provide coaching on what to say.
-Please note this may not be a confidential resource –if your concerns involve sexual harassment or assault, they may be required to connect you with the Office of the Sexual Misconduct Response Coordinator to ensure your concerns are addressed.
+Please note this may not be a confidential resource –if your concerns involve sexual harassment or assault, they may be required to connect you with the Title IX Coordinator in the Office of Institutional Equity to ensure your concerns are addressed.

 Pomerantz Career Center (319-335-1023): Ask to speak to the Associate Director of Experiential Education.
 Similar to your instructor they can help you navigate who to talk to at your internship site or on campus, and/or provide coaching on what to say.
-Please note this is not a confidential resource –if your concerns involve sexual harassment or assault, they are required to share information and connect you with the Office of the Sexual Misconduct Response Coordinator to ensure you have the resources and information you need.
+Please note this is not a confidential resource –if your concerns involve sexual harassment or assault, they are required to share information and connect you with the Title IX Coordinator in the Office of Institutional Equity to ensure you have the resources and information you need.

 Student Legal Services (319-335-3276): Student Legal Services has two licensed attorneys who provide free legal advice on a variety of issues including workplace harassment and discrimination.
 They can also review and advise students on employment contracts including confidentiality and non-compete agreements.
 Services are confidential.